mhwilkes/ombra-labops/gitops/apps/secrets/home-cluster-access/README.md

    - Filter by label: `purpose=cluster-access`

 2. **Download the Secret**:
-   - Find the secret `cluster-kubeconfig` in the `argocd` namespace
+   - Find the secret `cluster-kubeconfig` in the `secrets` namespace
    - Click on it to view details
    - Download the `kubeconfig` key value
    - Save it as `~/.kube/config` or use with: `kubectl --kubeconfig=./kubeconfig get nodes`

 3. **Or View the ConfigMap**:
-   - Find the configmap `cluster-kubeconfig-view` in the `argocd` namespace
+   - Find the configmap `cluster-kubeconfig-view` in the `secrets` namespace
    - Copy the `kubeconfig.b64` value
    - Decode it: `echo '<base64-value>' | base64 -d > kubeconfig`